 - Olives, olive oil

-- Coconut, coconut milk or cream
+- Coconut, coconut milk, or cream

 Low Sugar Fruit

-Using my protocol for healing the body of allergic conditions my clients are able to experience accelerated recovery while still enjoying one serving of low sugar fruit per day.
-Savor it in the evening after dinner or in the morning over keto granola with coconut cream.
+Using my protocol for healing the body of allergic conditions, my clients are able to experience accelerated recovery while still enjoying one serving of low-sugar fruit per day.
+I recommend savoring it in the evening after dinner (kind of like dessert) or in the morning over keto granola with coconut cream.
 Delish!

 - Raspberries (½ cup)